material-components/material-components-android/docs/components/NavigationRail.md

 ![The navigation rail container is 72 dp wide by default.](assets/navigationrail/navigation-rail-demo.png)

+By default, Navigation rail adds top and bottom padding according to top and bottom window insets—helping the header layout and menu items dodge system spaces.
+This is controlled by the `android:fitsSystemWindowInsets` attribute, which is set to true by default.
+To remove this behavior, set `android:fitsSystemWindowInsets` to `false` or opt in or out of the top and bottom insets independently by using `app:paddingTopSystemWindowInsets` and `app:paddingBottomSystemWindowInsets`.

 ### Making navigation rail accessible

 You should set an `android:title` for each of your `menu` items so that screen